 There are three types of debt consolidation plans: A Debt Management Program; a Debt Consolidation Loan; and a Debt Settlement Plan.
 Each is designed to help consumers cope with overwhelming debt from credit cards, home, auto and student loans.

 The first step for any of the plans is to contact a credit counseling agency, preferably a non-profit company, which will go over your income and expenses and advise you whether any of the plans will work to eliminate your debt.
-Enrolling one of these plans, especially a debt management program, could be a better solution that trying to deal with debt collectors.
+Enrolling in one of these plans, especially a debt management program, could be a better solution that trying to deal with debt collectors.

 Nowhere is the notion of “Knowledge is Power” more important than in the realm of debt collection.
 The less knowledgeable someone is about a consumer’s rights under the law, the more likely debt collectors will take advantage of a delinquent borrower to repay an overdue obligation.